-You will need a distinctive and original name for your LLC that’s not used by any other business in MT.
-To find out if another company is using your chosen business name, carry out a business entity name search on the MT Secretary of State website.
+You will need a distinctive and original name for your Montana LLC that's not used by any other business in MS. To find out if another company is using your chosen business name, carry out a Montana business entity name search on the MT Secretary of State website.

-There are a few rules you’ll need to follow when choosing an LLC name.
-You can find out more in our guide to naming your Montana LLC.
+There are a few rules you'll need to follow when choosing an LLC name.
+You can find out more in our guide to searching for and naming your Montana LLC.

 Learn about Montana LLC business naming rules.

 Every Montana LLC must have a designated street address.
 That could be your home address (if you’re running the company from your residence), your company’s office building or any physical address of your preference.
 The address must be inside the state of Montana, but it cannot be a P.O.
 Box.